 Ambient Temperature versus Processor Support

 35°C 30°C 25°C

-145 W $X_2$ X 1 X 1

-135 W $X_2$ X 1 X 1
+145 W and 135 W X 2 X 1 X 1

 120 W and Below X 1 X 1 X 1

-Note 1: The above matrix is based on the Thermal Design Power (TDP) in compliance to thermal specifications provided by Intel.
-If there is power and thermal headroom, then the CPU may operate above TDP during opportunistic Turbo and/ or Intel Advance Vector Extension (AVX) operations (e.g. LINPACK), which may trigger a CPU throttling event.
+Note 1: The above matrix is based on Thermal Design Power (TDP) in compliance to thermal specifications provided by Intel.
+If there is power and thermal headroom, then the CPU may operate above TDP during opportunistic Turbo and/or Intel Advance Vector Extension (AVX) operations (e.g. LINPACK), which may trigger a CPU throttling event.

-Note 2: It is recommend that you use SSD instead of HDD for the two rear drives of the system.
+Note 2: It is recommended that you use SSD instead of HDD drives for the two rear drives for this temperature.